linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ### Provider Decorator

 Sometimes we want to decorate the generated lines, for example we want to prepend a file type icon at the beginning of each file names in `FzfxFiles` command.
-And here we need the **provider decorator**, it's a lua function that runs with a line as parameter, and returns the decorated line.
+Here comes the **provider decorator**, it's a lua function that runs with the current line as parameter, and returns the decorated line.

 ```lua
 --- @alias fzfx._FunctionProviderDecorator fun(line:string?):string?